Anoobis5/COVID_GeoJSON_FinalProject/README.md

 #### ETL & Database

-Once we had all the above identified within our datasources, we began to parse and transform the data into forms that were fucntional for all later stages of the project.
+Once we had all the above identified within our datasources, we began to parse and transform the data into forms that were fucntional for all later stages of the analysis.
 Many different excel tools & functions were used in order to complete this first step, such as, sumif & sumifs, vlookups, conditional formatting, cut & paste, count, counts, countif & much more.
 Once the data had been vetted, it was then time to convert it into a pandas dataframe.
 We used the pandas library of python in order to convert it into an easily readable table for our machine learning model to read and use.
 But before that could happen we had to create and structure a system to house the data.

 In order to fill this missing piece we created a SQL database using PGAdmin in order to store and house our data.
 It was at this step that we thought it helpful to merge our race/ethnicity table with our low income table.
 This was completed using SQL within the database, which in turn created a new data table for our use.
 Once all the data tables were aggregated and successfully stored within our database they were sent applied to our Machine Learning model.
 ![Vacc_by_County_df](https://user-images.githubusercontent.com/84881187/140678174-5bc9d9c7-742b-4814-a5fa-2fba68399f2f.PNG)